 Take the turkey out of the brine and place it inside a large oven bag and then rest it on a roasting pan or a Pyrex.
 Then with your hands separate the skin from the meat and make a pocket.
 In that pocket place one of the compound butter with garlic and press with your fingers to make sure the breast is covered inside.
 Do the same thing with the other side of the breast.
 For the glaze combine all the ingredients of the list in a mixing bowl and combine well using a spoon.
 With that same spoon cover the turkey breast making sure you do it evenly.
 When done sprinkle some of the rotisserie chicken condiment on top to create a savory crust when cooking in the oven.
 Before closing the oven bag pour on the side one cup of white wine this will help the turkey stay moist.
 Then close the bag following the instructions of the package and cook your turkey breast for 2.5 hours at a 350 degrees Fahrenheit.
 The oven roasted turkey breast will be ready when reaching an internal temperature of 170 degrees Fahrenheit.
 Take it out of the oven and let it rest for few minutes before slicing.
 Remove the bag carefully and place it in a nice serving plate.

-You can serve this turkey with gravy and cranberry sauce and a side of corn bread stuffing.
+You can serve this turkey with gravy and cranberry sauce and a side of corn bread stuffing and a family style salad.
 To prepare the gravy place a sauce pan in the stove, add 1 tablespoon of flour and let it cook until golden brown, then add 1 teaspoon of butter, 1 cup of chicken stock, the renderings of the turkey and 1 cup of white wine.
 Use a whisk to incorporate the ingredients and let the sauce thicken.
 You can add saute mushrooms if desired.
 Serve on a saucer and let your guests enjoy with their carved turkey.